llefaucheur/GRAPH_INTERPRETER/stream_doc/IoManifest.md

 ```
 io_buffer_allocation    2.0     ;  default is 0, which means the buffer is declared outside of the graph
-;  The floating-point number is a multiplication factor of the frame size (here 2 frames),
-;   the buffer size is computed with rounding (n = floor(X+0.5))
+The floating-point number is a multiplication factor of the frame size (here 2 frames), the buffer size is computed with rounding (n = floor(X+0.5))

-;
-;  When more than one byte are exchanged, the IO driver needs a temporary buffer.
-This buffer
-;   can be allocated "outside(0)" by the IO driver, or ">1" during the graph memory mapping preparation
-;   The memora mapping of this allocation is decided in the graph and can be in general-purpose or
-;   any RAM "0" or specific memory bank for speed reason or reserved for DMA processing, etc ..
+When more than one byte are exchanged, the IO driver needs a temporary buffer.
+This buffer can be allocated "outside(0)" by the IO driver, or ">1" during the graph memory mapping preparation.
+The memory mapping of this allocation is decided in the graph and can be in general-purpose or any RAM "0" or specific memory bank for speed reason or reserved for DMA processing, etc ..
 ```

 ### io_set0_copy1 "0/1"